tabemann/zeptoforth-usb-rc-staging/README.md

 # zeptoforth usb staging

-## New for this release RC1
+## New for this release RC3

-* Turnkey operation ( if used - sample provided )
-* Support for USB power-only usage ( after 20 second delay )
+* Refactored usb modem operation to fix dormant bug and intermittent clipping of welcome message.